 Valentine’s Day around the world

 In the U.K. we celebrate Valentine’s Day each year on 14th February.
-Hearts and red roses are everywhere and boxes of chocolates and flowers are given to that special someone in your life.
+Hearts & red roses are everywhere & boxes of chocolates & flowers are given to that special someone in your life.
 In the Seasoned office we have all been anticipating what our partners will be surprising us with this year!
 Many other countries celebrate Valentine’s Day too but not in the same way that we do.
 We have had a look at the traditions of some other countries around the world.

-PHILIPPINES / Valentine’s Day celebrations in the Philippines are similar to how we celebrate in the U.K., there is one tradition that has swept the country and led to thousands of couples sharing their wedding day on 14th February.
+PHILIPPINES / Valentine’s Day celebrations in the Philippines are similar to how we celebrate in the U.K., there is one tradition that has swept the country & led to thousands of couples sharing their wedding day on 14th February.
 Mass wedding ceremonies have become increasingly popular in the Philippines in recent years where hundreds of couples gather at malls or other public areas around the country to get married together.
 As a wedding caterer in London we wonder if the Philippines’ tradition of mass weddings will make it’s way over here: that would make for a very interesting day!